MicrosoftDocs/azure-docs/articles/sentinel/tutorial-extract-incident-entities.md

 In this tutorial, you learn how to:

 > [!div class="checklist"]
-> * Create a playbook
-> * Initialize an array variable
-> * Filter the required entity type from other entity types
 > * Create a playbook with an incident trigger and run it manually on the incident.
+> * Initialize an array variable.
+> * Filter the required entity type from other entity types.
 > * Parse the results in a JSON file.
 > * Create the values as dynamic content for future use.